Avon Moisture Therapy Bonus-Size Calming Relief Body Lotion Review

 Review

-Results you may expect from using Avon Moisture Therapy Bonus-Size Calming Relief Body Lotion:
+Does Avon Moisture Therapy Bonus-Size Calming Relief Body Lotion Work?

-Quite moisturizing: Avon Moisture Therapy Bonus-Size Calming Relief Body Lotion has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Avon Moisture Therapy Bonus-Size Calming Relief Body Lotion is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Mineral Oil (est. ≈9.0%), Petrolatum (est. ≈6.0%) and Stearic Acid (est. ≈3.0%).